 Specialist in Education with a Major in Secondary Education

-The Education Specialist degree with a major in Secondary Education is offered with a concentration in Biology, Broad Field Science, Business, Chemistry, Economics, English, History, Mathematics, Physics, or Political Science.
+The Education Specialist degree with a major in Secondary Education is offered with a concentration in Biology, Broad Field Science, Chemistry, Economics, English, History, Mathematics, Physics, or Political Science.
 This program provides advanced preparation for an in-depth knowledge of the teaching field and an opportunity for utilization of research methods and a culminating project.

 For more information, please see the Academic Catalog.

-The Education Specialist degree with a major in Secondary Education is offered with a concentration in Biology, Broad Field Science, Business, Chemistry, Economics, English, History, Mathematics, Physics, or Political Science.
+The Education Specialist degree with a major in Secondary Education is offered with a concentration in Biology, Broad Field Science, Chemistry, Economics, English, History, Mathematics, Physics, or Political Science.
 This program provides advanced preparation for an in-depth knowledge of the teaching field and an opportunity for utilization of research methods and professional literature.
 Each concentration includes a minimum of 27 hours of graduate work distributed among courses in professional education, content specialization, and research, and includes a culminating project.

 Method of Delivery